 The Peak

-Maybe the most iconic view in town, particularly beautiful just after sunrise or at sunset.
+Maybe the most iconic view in town, breathtaking just after sunrise or sunset.

-Take the tram up to the Peak, or climb it on foot when you are ready to face all the stairs going up.
-From the highest point in town, you will take in some pretty amazing views.
+Take the tram up to the Peak or climb it on foot when ready to face all the stairs.
+You will take in some pretty amazing views from the highest point in town.

-Walk around Lugard Road and take a picture at the Lugard Road Lookout, or at the Lion’s Pavillion, stop by for a coffee with a view at Pacific Coffee, or climb the Peak Tower and take in the 360-degree view.
+Walk around Lugard Road and take a picture at the Lugard Road Lookout or at the Lion’s Pavillion, stop by Pacific Coffee for a coffee with a view, or climb the Peak Tower and take in the 360-degree view.

 Book your tram and Sky Terrace ticket here!

-That’s where you’ll find also the Madame Tussauds Museum, which can also make for a picture spot.
+You’ll also find the Madame Tussauds Museum there, which is a great picture spot.

 Address: The Peak